mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ### Find the tag_sets_id for 'foo'

-See the Get word counts for top words for sentences with the tag ‘odd’ in tag_set ‘ts’ example above.
+See the "Get Word Counts for Top Words for Sentences with the Tag ‘odd’ in tag_set ‘ts’" example above.

 ### Find the tags_id for 'bar' given the tag_sets_id

+See the "Get Word Counts for Top Words for Sentences with the Tag ‘odd’ in tag_set ‘ts’" example above.

 ### Grab stories by querying stories/list

-We assume the tags_id is 678910
+We assume the tags_id is 678910.

 ```
 import requests